rails/rails/guides/source/form_helpers.md

 There are a few things to note here:

 * `@article` is the actual object being edited.
 * There is a single hash of options.
-Routing options are passed in the `:url` hash, HTML options are passed in the `:html` hash.
+HTML options (except `id` and `class`) are passed in the `:html` hash.
 Also you can provide a `:namespace` option for your form to ensure uniqueness of id attributes on form elements.
-The namespace attribute will be prefixed with underscore on the generated HTML id.
+The scope attribute will be prefixed with underscore on the generated HTML id.
-* The `form_for` method yields a **form builder** object (the `f` variable).
+* The `form_with` method yields a **form builder** object (the `f` variable).
+* If you wish to direct your form request to a particular url, you would use `form_with url: my_nifty_url_path` instead.
+To see more in depth options on what `form_with` accepts be sure to [check out the API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_with)
 * Methods to create form controls are called **on** the form builder object `f`.

 The resulting HTML is: